markwk/www.markwk.com/source/_posts/2010-10-20-setting-up-mediawiki-for-an-esl-collaborative-writing-project.md

 The major problem and difficulty I have this using MediaWiki in a teaching context is that it slightly too complicated for a teaching environment.
 I suppose if I had more time or were to do this project again, I could revise the template pages to remove certain information and links and to change the complexity of the layout.
 The main difficulty I think is that the page presents too much information and too many choices without directing students to which activities that should do and use.
 One change I am considering adding would be adding a way to associate students with certain pages.
 Once they are attached to a certain page or project, a sidebar box could be built that indicates activities that they can and should do.

-Overall, I look forward to putting this [project ][3]into action, and I will provide updates soon on how it goes.
+Overall, I look forward to putting this project into action, and I will provide updates soon on how it goes.
 I'm interested to hear your ideas and comments.